th1j5/ouroboros.rocks/content/en/docs/Concepts/protocols.md

 the size of the sequence number space should be at least (2MPL + R +
 A) * T, where T is the number of sequence numbers generated in a certain unit of time.

+The requirement that the connection needs to timeout before reuse seems to imply that a _flow\_dealloc_() command may need to wait for (at most) 3MPL + R + A. This would be _really_ annoying in a program.
+The safest solution (pending implementation) that we see is to send the remaining waiting time to the IRMd, so the flow deallocation at the network side will be deferred and the EID will only be released when safe.
+The _flow\_dealloc_() call at the sender side can exit immediately after all packets are ack'd (or R timed out).
+TCP has a similar waiting period (TIME_WAIT), which is one of the reasons for the SO_REUSEADDR and SO_LINGER socket options, which disregard these timeouts with some risk.
+Ouroboros has a number of advantages (and at least one disadvantage) here.
+The first advantage is that EIDs are all ephemeral, so one being blocked for some time by the IRMd is never a problem (the connection is not tied to address:port, so it can't block a future connection).
+The second advantage is that the EID space should be large for security reasons (see above), and should be chosen at random, so reuse of an EID within 3MPL + A + R is unlikely.
+The disadvantage is the waiting time on exit of the sending program.
+Since that state is in the Ouroboros application, the sender application has to either wait for the outcome of the connection (and be informed whether all data was sent successfully or not) or the remaining unsent/unacknowledged packets on _exit_() are lost.
+The default for TCP sockets is to linger on _exit_() of the program, where the socket keeps trying to finish packets in the sending buffer of the connection.

 [^1]: This was proven by Watson in [Timer-Based Mechanisms in Reliable Transport Protocol Connection Management](https://doi.org/10.1016/0376-5075(81)90031-3).
 TCP also has these three timers bounded.
 [^2]: Fast retransmit methods (retransmitting if a number of consecutive ACKs with the same sequence number are received) can still be useful.
 Underestimation of sRTT has little impact on throughput apart from possible unnecessary traffic duplication (the additional packets also update the RTT estimate).
 In Ouroboros, congestion avoidance is the responsability of the flow allocator.